gopalkrushnapattanaik/SystemDesign/README.md

-# Interview
+# TechInterview
-This Repository is for knowledge base
+This Repository is a Technology knowledge base targated for preparing technical interviews

 `System-Design-Interview`